hoangton/smartcash/wallets/nodeclient/advanced.rst

 .. figure:: img/coin-selection.png
    :width: 400px

-   Coin Selection window in SmartCash Node Client wallet, showing two smartnodes (testnet)
+   Coin Selection window in SmartCash NodeClient wallet, showing two smartnodes (testnet)

 Right click on the transaction(s) you do not want to spend, then select